 (ii) EES734, EEC711 and EEA710 are 0.75 credit point units.

 (iii) EEP704, EEP705, and EEP706 are 0.25 credit point units.

-(iv) EEP704, EEP705 and EEP706 are school-based units, plus tutorials, contributing to trimester minimum of 45 days school experience.
+(iv) EEP704, EEP705 and EEP706 are school-based units, plus seminars, contributing to trimester minimum of 45 days school experience.

 Working with Children Check

 The Working with Children Act 2005 (Vic.) requires a person who engages in child-related work, as defined in the Act, to obtain an assessment notice under the Act, known as a Working with Children Check (WWCC).
 The Act is administered by the Department of Justice: justice.vic.gov.au

 School experience placements in schools in the course of a university degree are “child-related work”.
 Under the Working with Children Act 2005 (Vic.), administered by the Department of Justice, a student teacher must obtain a Working with Children Check (WWCC) before commencing school experience placements in a school.
 The WWCC must remain current throughout the course.
 It is an offence under the Act to engage in school experience without holding a WWCC.